Thomas Lab Members

 [email protected]

-Emma graduated from Boston University in 2023 with a B.A. in Psychology and is planning to pursue a PhD in the future.
-She is broadly interested in social cognitive development, particularly how young children think about emotions in relation to fairness and their inferences about close social relationships.
+Emma graduated from Boston University in 2023 with a B.A. in Psychology and is planning to pursue a PhD in the future in social cognitive development.
+Emma is particularly interested in how babies and young children think about emotions and mental states in close social relationships, as well as how they reason about expectations of fairness.
+Outside of the lab, Emma enjoys bullet journaling, crocheting, and tap dancing!

 Ashley Leung